adp-multi/adp-multi.github.io/pages/MCFG.md

 #### 3. Eliminate identical functions

-It is obvious that in some cases the original MCFG form (if there was one) cannot be reconstructed if it is not in a canonical form, e.g. it has identical functions or functions which don't use an argument.
+It is obvious that in some cases the original MCFG form (if there was one) cannot be reconstructed if it is not in a canonical form, e.g. if it has identical functions or functions which don't use an argument.
 In all other cases, the original form can be reconstructed by eliminating identical functions of the generated MCFG.

+## How do MCFGs look like in adp-multi?

+Have a look at the [syntax page](/syntax).

 [Wild2010]: https://kluedo.ub.uni-kl.de/frontdoor/index/index/docId/2285